cleitonsouza01/trade/docs/api/daytrades.md

 # daytrades
-Copyright (c) 2015 Rafael da Silva Rocha
+Copyright (c) 2016 Rafael da Silva Rocha
 https://python-trade.appspot.com
 https://github.com/rochars/trade
 http://trade.readthedocs.org

-daytrades: Daytrades plugin for the trade module.

-This plugin provides the Daytrade class, a subclass of Operation, and the fetch_daytrades() task for the OperationContainer.

 With this plugin the trade module can:
 - Identify daytrades in a group of operations